-Covid-19 has changed the way events are organized, planned and executed and, we all have to adapt.
-That's why, we have already booked numerous virtual events and are open to help your organization meet the challenges of hosting a remote, Zoom or virtual conference.
+We have delivered numerous virtual events and are open to help your organization meet the challenges of hosting a remote, Zoom, Teams, Webex, Skype or whatever platform you choose.
+Coro prefers In-person events but we'll leave it up to you and your organization's requirements.
 Contact Coro's team and check availability for your event.

 National Hispanic Heritage Month is annually celebrated nationwide in the United States, with organizations holding art festivals, conventions, conferences, and community gatherings to promote the timeless contributions of diverse cultures that form the Hispanic & Latino community.
 The occasion is celebrated by anyone who wishes to recognize the outstanding contributions of the Latino & Hispanic community.

 Hispanic Heritage refers to the diverse yet closely-knit culture of the Latino & Hispanic communities in America.
 The heritage is rich in history, achievements and influences, which form an integral part of modern American Society.